-Over the weekend, Doctor of Credit reported that Chase will release a new business credit card on May 20th: Ink Business Unlimited.
-Like the Chase Freedom card, the Ink Business Unlimited is advertised as a cash back card, but it will really earn Ultimate Rewards points: 1.5 points per dollar for all spend.
+Chase released a new business credit card in May 2018: Ink Business Unlimited.
+Like the Chase Freedom card, the Ink Business Unlimited is advertised as a cash back card, but it really earns Ultimate Rewards points: 1.5 points per dollar for all spend.

-Those under 5/24 will be excited to see a new 50K offer appear.
-Just like the current Ink Business Cash card, the Ink Business Unlimited will offer a welcome bonus of $500 (50,000 Ultimate Rewards points) after $3K spend in 3 months.
+This is especially exciting for thos under 5/24.
+Just like the Ink Business Cash card, the Ink Business Unlimited offers a welcome bonus of $500 (50,000 Ultimate Rewards points) after $3K spend in 3 months.
 All of Chase’s no-fee Ultimate Rewards cards share a common trait: points are worth exactly one cent each unless they are moved to a premium card where they can then be transferred to valuable airline & hotel programs or can be used to pay for travel at better than 1 cent per point value.
 If you move your 50,000 Ink Business Unlimited points to a Sapphire Reserve account, for example, those points will then be worth $750 towards travel booked through the Ultimate Rewards website.

 The appearance of this new card raises a couple of big questions: Will the old Ink Business Cash card stick around?
 And, will Chase really revoke the ability to pool points across accounts? (see: Leak: Chase may end Ultimate Rewards pooling).
 You’ll find my thoughts about each of these questions below.
 First, though, let’s look at Chase’s new Ultimate Rewards line-up…